Support vector machines and Radon's theorem: Background on Radon's theorem

-\begin{theorem}[\cite{peterson1972geometry}] Let $T$ be an $(n+2)$-set in $\R^n$.
+\begin{theorem}[\cite{peterson1972geometry}] Let $T$ be a set of $n+2$ points in $\mathbb{R}^n$.
 Then $T$ is in general position if and only if the partition $\{T_1,T_2\}$ guaranteed by Radon's Theorem is unique. \end{theorem}

 This uniqueness goes even further.
-Not only is the partition unique, general position also implies that the intersection of the convex hulls is a unique single point.
+Not only is the partition unique, general position also implies that the intersection of the convex hulls contains exactly one point.

-\begin{theorem} [\cite{peterson1972geometry}] Let $\{T_1,T_2\}$ be the Radon partition of a set of $n+2$ points in general position in $\R^n$.
-Then $\conv(T_1)\cap\conv(T_2)$ is a single point. \end{theorem}
+\begin{theorem} [\cite{peterson1972geometry}] Let $\{T_1,T_2\}$ be the Radon partition of a set of $n+2$ points in general position in $\mathbb{R}^n$.
+Then $\mathrm{conv}(T_1)\cap\mathrm{conv}(T_2)$ is a single point. \end{theorem}

-In the context of support vector machines, in Section~\ref{sec:svm-general-selected} we will show that if our points are in general position, then upon projecting them onto the $(n-1)$-dimensional separating hyperplane, their convex hulls intersect at a single Radon point.
+In the context of support vector machines, in Section~\ref{sec:svm-general-selected} we will show that if our points are in (a slightly stronger notion of) general position, then upon projecting the positive and negative support vectors onto the optimal $(n-1)$-dimensional separating hyperplane, their convex hulls intersect in a single Radon point.

-See~\cite{de2019stochastic} for a stochastic version of Radon's theorem (and the more general Tverberg theorem), along with some applications to data classification using logistic regression.
+See~\cite{de2020stochastic} for a stochastic version of Radon's theorem (and the more general Tverberg theorem), along with some applications to data classification using logistic regression.